wgmods/Mods-API-Documentation/docs/PythonAPI/events.md

     - hlinfo - a tuple with the information about the salvo (list with damage info, salvo ID or salvo number)

 ![image](https://github.com/wgmods/Mods-API-Documentation/assets/167185926/79e4509c-2222-4452-b2b5-e89b81ff63d1)

 ---

-### onBattleStart(func)

-This event is triggered when a battle starts, after the timer countdown finishes before the battle.

-#### Input parameters
-- func - it’s a handler function for the event

----